3. Language Directives

 • The sentinels for fixed form can be: !$oss, c$oss or *$oss.
 Sentinels must start in column 1.
 Continued directive line must have a character other than a space or a zero in column 6.

 • The sentinel for free form must be !$oss.
-This sentinel can appear in any column as long as is not preceeded by any character different than space.
+This sentinel can appear in any column as long as is not preceded by any character different than space.
 Continued directive line must have an ampersand (&).

 3.1.
 Task construct